Groat (English coin): Royal Navy chaplains

 In the 1600s and 1700s, chaplains were employed in English Navy ships of war by the captain, and paid out of a groat per month deducted from the wages of the seamen.
 The Navy's wages did not rise between 1653 and 1797 (see Spithead and Nore mutinies), during which time the ordinary seaman was paid 19 shillings, as was the chaplain.

-Cultural references

-The word "groat" has entered into a number of English and Scottish expressions, many of them now archaic.

-In the north of England, there is the saying "Blood without groats is nothing" meaning "family without fortune is worthless."
-The allusion is to black pudding, which consists chiefly of blood and oats formed into a sausage and cut into slices.
-"Not worth a groat" is an old saying meaning "not worth a penny", i.e. worthless.

-Benjamin Franklin, in his book, Necessary Hints gives the following thrifty advice:

-Beatrix Potter's The Tale of Squirrel Nutkin features the following riddle: